Better to see Chapter 1 Introduction of Traffic Safety (2004)

 3. Quantified by observational data.

-It might seem surprising that
+It might seem surprising that the first level should appear at all in

-the first level should appear at all in any effort focused on technical
+any effort focused on technical understanding.

-understanding.
-Yet there are many cases
+Yet there are many cases in traffic safety, and even more in other

-in traffic safety, and even more in other aspects of life, in which we have
+aspects of life, in which we have

 confident knowledge not based on scientific investigation.
-One crucial example in traffic safety is
+One crucial example in traffic safety

-ever be addressed experimentally.
-Even
+question will ever be addressed experimentally.

-everyone to do likewise.
-Such a
+encourage everyone to do likewise.
+Such

-conclusion is based on reason and logic alone, and most people agree that it
+a conclusion is based on reason and logic alone, and most people agree that it

 would be foolish to suspend judgment until a study satisfying strict standards

 of rigor is published in the scientific literature.
-There are other important traffic safety problems where reason is
+There are other important traffic safety problems where

-our only guide.
-When this is all that
+reason is our only guide.
+When

-is available, there is nothing shameful about using it, provided that the basis
+this is all that is available, there is nothing shameful about using it,

-for the belief is stated clearly.
-A
+provided that the basis for the belief is stated clearly.
+A major problem is of course that what

-supported by firm evidence are naturally less satisfactory, other factors being
+are naturally less satisfactory, other factors being equal, than those

-equal, than those supported by objective data.
+supported by objective data.

 The second level occurs when there are data, but for various reasons the data do not support clear-cut quantitative findings.
 The problem is generally that using the data to make inferences requires assumptions of such uncertainty that more than one interpretation is possible.
 Another problem may be that the data are so few that they do not lead to definitive conclusions.